-Mary Pickford, a classic rum cocktail, is known to be perfectly sweet but with a kick (not unlike like its namesake).
-The most popular origin story for this tropical favorite goes a little something like this: in early 1920s Cuba, the Mary Pickford cocktail was created and named for the pioneering star, who was working on a film in Havana with husband Douglas Fairbanks at the time (as was Charlie Chaplin, Fairbanks’ best friend).
-As with most classic drinks, the bartender responsible is somewhat debated—in this case, it comes down to two local bartenders: Eddie Woelke and Fred Kaufman, though Kaufman tends to get the lion’s share of the credit.
+Mary Pickford, a classic rum cocktail, is known to be sweet but with a kick—not unlike like its namesake.
+The most popular origin story for this tropical favorite goes like this: In early 1920s Cuba, the Mary Pickford cocktail was created and named for the pioneering star, who was working on a film in Havana at the time with husband Douglas Fairbanks (as was Charlie Chaplin, Fairbanks’ best friend).
+The bartender responsible, as happens with most classic drinks, is somewhat debated.
+In this case, it comes down to two local bartenders: Eddie Woelke and Fred Kaufman, though Kaufman tends to get the lion’s share of the credit.